-2.4.3 Schema change
+2.4.3 Field schema change

-In this case, the client decides to change the collection of fields (schema) for which it is receiving realtime updates:
+In this case, the client decides to change the collection of fields (field schema) for which it is receiving realtime updates:

-- > The client opens the Stream Connection with a Lightstreamer Server. - Then, the client subscribes to the item item1 (with the related schema schema1) and Lightstreamer Server starts sending realtime updates for item1.
+- > The client opens the Stream Connection with a Lightstreamer Server. - Then, the client subscribes to the item item1 (with the related field schema schema1) and Lightstreamer Server starts sending realtime updates for item1.

-The client decides to change the subscription schema, so it unsubscribes from the item item1 (and Lightstreamer Server stops sending realtime updates for item1) and then re-subscribes to item1 with the new schema schema2 (and Lightstreamer Server re-starts sending realtime updates for item1, but with different fields).
+The client decides to change the subscription field schema, so it unsubscribes from the item item1 (and Lightstreamer Server stops sending realtime updates for item1) and then resubscribes to item1 with the new field schema schema2 (and Lightstreamer Server re-starts sending realtime updates for item1, but with different fields).